5 Ways to Cope with Raising Kids and Caring for Elderly Parents

 5. Make time for me-time

-As mentioned above, don’t be afraid to ask another family member or friend to help you out occasionally, even if it is only for an hour a few times a week.
+As mentioned above, don’t be afraid to ask another family member or friend to help you occasionally, even if it is only for an hour a few times a week.
 Remember, it is not the amount of me-time you have that makes the difference but its consistency.